abdullahazharkhan/ctrl-z/README.md

 The main objectives of this project are:

-- To provide basic version control functionalities (push, pull, revert, etc.).
+- To provide basic version control functionalities (push, pull, versioning, etc.).
 - To enable collaboration among multiple users with configurable access control.
 - To offer a simple, educational alternative to mainstream VCS tools like Git.
-- To demonstrate OS-level concepts such as file management, threading, and user authentication.
+- To demonstrate OS-level concepts such as file management, threading, and synchronization.

 ---